-Terminology Description ATEN Controller, controller ATEN Controller or controller refers to all models of ATEN Control Box (VK1100 / VK1200 and VK2100 / VK2200) and ATEN Control Pad (VK0100 and VK0200).
-ATEN Control Box, Control Box ATEN Control Box or Control Box refers to all models of ATEN Control Box and Compact Control Box (Gen. 1 & 2).
+Terminology Description ATEN Controller, ATEN Controller or controller refers to all models of ATEN Control controller Box and ATEN Control Pad.
+ATEN Control Box, ATEN Control Box or Control Box refers to all models of ATEN Control Box Control Box and Compact Control Box (Gen. 1 & 2).
 Viewer A Viewer is a software control interface users customize to control and operate devices in their control system.
 A Viewer is configurable using ATEN Configurator and applied to a supported control device, such as a mobile device, ATEN Keypad, or ATEN Control Pad, for it to function.
-Project A project is a set of configurations for an ATEN Control System, including configurations of one or more controllers and managed devices.
+Project A project is a configuration file, generated using ATEN Configurator to specify settings of an ATEN Control System, including one or multiple controllers, managed devices, and control interfaces.

-What's New in Version 3.1
+What's New in Version 3.3

-The firmware version 3.1 supports the following new and improved features:
+The firmware version 3.3 supports the following new and improved functions and features: